OddGarden/FirebaseRecyclerview/README.md

    ![Alt text](screenshots/firebase_structure.png?raw=true "Firebase Screenshot")

 --> Use a Model class.
-This is simple.
-How do you want the data from firebase to be structured on your app?
-That's all.
-Simple.
+In my own simple understanding; this addresses the issue on how to structure the firebase data.

 End result: